LCR-ADS-Lab/LxGrTagger-Documentation/docs/Discussions.md

 ## Multi-words

 We defined several lists of fixed multi‐word sequences that are used during the processing of linking adverbs (pp. 558-559; 875-879), prepositions (p.
-75), subordinators (pp.842-843).
+75), subordinators (pp. 842-843).

 ### Multi-word linking adverbs